NclRSE-Training/git-ultra-novice/_episodes/14-branching.md

 The '*' indicates which branch we are currently on.

-In this lesson, Alfredo is trying to run an analysis and doesn't know if it will be faster in bash or python.
-To keep his main branch safe he will use separate branches for both bash and python analysis.
-Then he will merge the branch with the faster script into his main branch.
+In this lesson, Alfredo wants to create two new categories of recipes, one for starters and one for desserts.
+However, he does not want to work on the main branch because it is stable and he wants to keep it safe

-First let's make the python branch.
+First let's make the starter branch.
 We use the same `git branch` command but now add the name we want to give our new branch

 ~~~
-$ git branch pythondev
+$ git branch starters
 ~~~
 {: .bash}